Sahil0p/Nalanda-Library-Management-System-Task/README.md

 1. Open **Postman**
 2. Click **Import**
 3. Paste the above link
 4. Start testing the APIs 🎉

+🚀 How to Use
+1. Import the provided Postman collection into your Postman workspace.
+2. Set up the required environment variables (if any, e.g., `BASE_URL`, `TOKEN`).
+3. Run the APIs according to the desired functionality.

 ⚡ This collection includes:
 - Authentication APIs of Admin & Members (Register, Login)